softwaremill/elasticmq/README.md

 The `native-elasticmq` image is much smaller (30MB vs 240MB) and starts up much faster (milliseconds instead of seconds).
 However, it's an experimental feature, so some things might not work.

+When building native image, do not forget to adjust the CPU and memory settings for the Docker process.
+It was checked with 6CPUs, 8GB of memory and 2GB of swap.

 ElasticMQ dependencies in SBT
 -----------------------------